 - Individual, group, and family art therapy techniques

 - Human and creative development

 - Research methods

-It is important to know there are two different kinds of accreditation – institutional and program.
-Approved and accredited programs have institutional accreditation while an art therapy program itself can also have either approval or accreditation at the art therapy program level.
-Institutional accreditation, which includes all programs listed on our website, fully meets requirements for board certification of graduates even as the art therapy program itself is also either approved or accredited.
+It is important to know there are two different kinds of accreditation – institutional and program level.
+Approved and accredited programs all have institutional accreditation while an art therapy program itself can also be either approved or accredited at the program level of review.
+Overall institutional accreditation, which includes all programs listed on our website, fully meets requirements for board certification of graduates even as the art therapy program itself is also either approved or accredited.